cypress-io/cypress-documentation/source/guides/references/experiments.md

 {% imgTag /img/guides/references/component-test.gif "Example React component test" %}

-Feature | Other testing libraries | Cypress component testing
+Feature | Other testing libraries * | Cypress component testing
 --- | --- | ---
 Test runs in real browser | ❌ | ✅
-Uses full mount | ❌ | ✅
+Mounts realistic components | ❌ | ✅
 Test speed | 🏎 | as fast as the app works in the browser Test can use additional plugins | maybe | use any {% url "Cypress plugin" plugins %}
 Test can interact with component | synthetic limited API | use any {% url "Cypress command" table-of-contents %}